robstave/Meowcards/cards/rest/rest.md

 ### Front
 What is the recommended approach for handling bulk operations in REST?

-A) Single endpoint with array payload
+- A. Single endpoint with array payload
-B) Multiple individual requests
+- B. Multiple individual requests
-C) Custom RPC-style endpoint
+- C. Custom RPC-style endpoint
-D) Depends on the use case and constraints
+- D. Depends on the use case and constraints

 ### Back
 **Correct Answer**: D